 In spite of prolific commercialism, Bangkok retains a profound spiritual side rarely found in modern cities, and it’s not surprising to stumble upon a shrine as you trundle between shopping centers and high-rise office blocks.
 The best example is the famous Erawan Shrine at the Ratchaprasong intersection, wedged between some of the city’s largest malls and five-star hotels.
 This highly revered deity attracts Thais who come to ‘make merit’; watch while they conduct prayer rituals (often with Louis Vuitton bag in hand) and marvel at the traditional Thai dancers.

-- Unlike Hong Kong or Singapore’s modernity, fashionable and professional lifestyles, Bangkok remains a large cosmopolitan city of good natured, fun-loving locals with traditional charm.
+Unlike Hong Kong or Singapore’s modernity, fashionable and professional lifestyles, Bangkok remains a large cosmopolitan city of good natured, fun-loving locals with traditional charm and legendary hospitality.

-- Rooftop dining (see Vertigo—see below) and world-class lounges (Maggie Choo's and J.Boroski Mixology below).
+Rooftop dining (see Vertigo—below) and world-class lounges and bars (below).

-- Shopping malls, uniquely Thai and cities unto themselves, Stroll through at least one during your stay (Asiatique, JJ Market or the Siam).
+Uniquely Thai and cities unto themselves, Stroll through at least one during your stay (Asiatique, JJ Market or the ICONSIAM).

-Avoid traffic and stay along the river.
 Bangkok has three renowned properties, all set on the Chao Praya River—the only location to consider staying—but offering distinct differences.
-We recommend considering the Peninsula first, simply for its stunning high-tower river and city views, the Oriental for legend and opulence, and the Siam for its chic, intimate setting.
+The Peninsula features stunning high-tower river and city views, the Oriental for legend and opulence, and the Siam for its chic, intimate setting, perfect for honeymooners who want time at the hotel retreat.

 The legendary Oriental was founded in 1876 on the banks of the Chao Praya River.
 A classic colonial building on the exterior, set amid tranquil tropical gardens.
 Two modern towers augment the atmospheric 19th-century “Authors’ Wing.”
 The busy lobby is a primary focal point for the city’s social and business life.
 Superb restaurants include Le Normandie for gourmet French cuisine and Lord Jim’s for the city's finest seafood.